 Deadline to apply:

-Wood County team members are offered competitive salaries, flexible schedules, and excellent benefits including:
+In addition to who we are, Wood County team members are offered competitive salaries and excellent benefits, including:

 *Health Insurance - we offer low premiums and low deductibles, with excellent coverage!